cert-manager/website/content/docs/tutorials/istio-csr/istio-csr.md

 httpbin-74fb669cc6-559cg   2/2     Running   0           4m
 ```

-To validate that the `istio-proxy` sidecar container has requested the certifiate from the correct
+To validate that the `istio-proxy` sidecar container has requested the certificate from the correct
 service, check the container logs:

 ```shell